-Located centrally on the NYU campus, the Center is in the Department of Music and Performing Arts Professions, Steinhardt School, and operates as part of the Graduate Music Therapy Program.
+Located centrally on the NYU campus, the Center is in the Department of Music and Performing Arts Professions, Steinhardt School of Culture, Education and Human Development, and operates as part of the Graduate Music Therapy Program.

 The Center has six main purposes:

 An outpatient treatment program is available to children and adolescents of various disabilities including autism, behavioral disorders, developmental delay, sensory impairments, multiple handicaps, and psychiatric disorders.
 Individual and group therapy sessions are provided.
 We also have individual therapy services for adults who may be struggling with particular life trauma or who are seeking an active form of therapy in which to pursue self-actualization.

 Referrals are made by parents, health care specialists, counseling services, or other treatment or educational agencies.
 Some adults are self-referred.